Sweeter (album): Singles

-The lead-single "Not Over You" was released in May and has reached a lot of success, peaking at number eighteen on the Billboard Hot 100 chart, while reaching top-ten on the Pop Songs and topping the Adult Pop Songs chart.
+The lead single "Not Over You" was released on May 17, 2011, and has reached a lot of success, peaking at number eighteen on the Billboard Hot 100 chart, while reaching top-ten on the Pop Songs and topping the Adult Pop Songs chart.
 In Canada, the song peaked at number twenty-eight, while in Australia, the song reached the top-forty and in New Zealand, it peaked at number eight.
 "Soldier" was released in Canada as the second single.
 It has charted on the Netherlands chart and peaked at number thirty-three.
 Later, "Sweeter" was released in October again in Netherlands, where it charted at number seventy-six.
 The song was released as the second single of the album in the United States in March.
-The music video premiered on March 15, 2012 on E!
-News at 7pm PT/ET and later on E!
-Online at 5pm PT/8pm ET.
+The music video premiered on March 15, 2012, on E!
+News at 7 pm PT/ET and later on E!
+Online at 5 pm PT/8 pm ET.
 Officially, the song debuted at number forty on the Billboard Adult Pop Songs chart.
 "Soldier" was chosen as the third and final single for the album and was released on September 20, 2012.